Aaron schmidt: Principal Investigator

 Max Maron: Research Technologist

-Born and raised in the quiet foothills just outside New York City, Max first arrived in the Bay State two years ago with a dollar and a dream.
+Born and raised in the quiet foothills just outside New York City, Max first arrived in the Bay State three years ago with a dollar and a dream.
 Max promptly spent this dollar on half a T ride to HMS.
 He has worked with Aaron ever since designing novel immunogens and studying influenza-directed antibodies.
 Favorite pastimes include making obscure Scrubs references and listening to the podcast, Radiolab.

 I am also a Virgo who enjoys long walks on the beach and puppies.